 Design Rationale

 This function is run upon entering the WARMINIT state.
+TMF initialization is done only if TMF initialization process is not completed previously in the same ignition cycle.
 This is done (as opposed to an initialization function) because of the possibility of entering the DISABLE state before the TMF initialization process is complete.

 Reset Values